i-am-g2/DT/README.md

 <centre>
 <hr>

-> Note : These IP addresses are region dependent.
-Might not work in different areas.
+> Note: These URLs are region-dependent.
+You might need to change it, depending upon yours.